HULKs/hulk/docs/robotics/perception/vision.md

-# Vision

-TODO: Mention all nodes or just the important ones?
-Nodes of questionable importance:

--   Field color detection
--   Camera matrix provider

-TODO: Add images
+Vision is the by far most important aspect of the robot's perception.
+The NAO has two cameras, one on the top and one on the bottom of the head, which both can operate at a resolution of 640x480 at 30 fps or at 2560x1080 at 1fps.
+For more details, have a look at the [documentation](http://doc.aldebaran.com/2-8/family/nao_technical/video_naov6.html) by Aldebaran.

 The vision cycler runs twice in two separate threads to process the images from the top and bottom camera in parallel.

-Image resolution is determined by the hardware interface, but is currently set to 640x480 pixels for performance reasons.
+Image resolution is determined by the hardware interface and is currently set to 640x480 pixels, since the higher refresh rate is more important than the higher resolution and to decrease the required processing power.
-Most of the vision pipeline happens on a segmented version of the image for the same reason.
+Most of the vision pipeline happens on a segmented version of the image, to decrease required processing power even further.

-Each cycler instance waits for the hardware interface to deliver it's respective camera image and then begins executing the nodes listed below.
+Each cycler starts by waiting for the hardware interface to deliver it's respective camera image and then begins to execute the pipeline.

-## Camera Matrix Provider

-## Field Color Detection
+!!! note

+    Some less important nodes are not mentioned here.
+    To see the complete list, have a look in the vision crate in the source code or in the `hulk_manifest`, where all cyclers are defined and configured.

 ## Image Segmenter